 I know, I know… another carrot cake recipe?
 But I have a reason for this.
 There are so many variations on carrot cake.
 This one is mine.
 Stick with me here.
 Some prefer bananas and/or pineapple in their carrot cake; others prefer neither.
 I’ve seen walnuts or pecans added as well as sweetened flaked coconut.
 This is my take on the classic carrot cake turned cupcakes; carrot cupcakes with lemon cream cheese icing.
 They are super moist, delicate and have depth of flavor that is irresistible!

-So how is this classic carrot cake recipe different?
 I’ve used whole wheat white flour instead of all purpose; eh, breakfast or dessert!?
 Also, coconut oil is used in the batter as is crushed pineapple and brown sugar.
 The pineapple and brown sugar not only add a deeper flavor profile to these cupcakes but they also yield excellent moisture.

 The farmers at Rosehip Farm provided the beautiful carrots for this recipe, tops on.
 When I don’t have carrots coming from my CSA share, I always buy them with tops on.
 This way, I can tell how fresh they are.
 And these babies were super fresh!

 Recently, it was my friend’s birthday.
 I am always the first one with my hand up to make the birthday cake.
 I like to ask their preference for cake or cupcakes.
 I don’t know why it is, but more often than not, it’s a cupcake request.

 Perhaps it’s because each little cake is all yours; you don’t have to share.
 And they’re just so darn cute, no matter what you do to them.
 I guess, too, you can use the ‘muffin’ excuse if you wish to delight in one for breakfast!

 Make the Cream Cheese Icing